KRVideosFanAccount/WaitingForTheChaseToTerminate/README.md

 (Disclaimer: Rendering in parallel is discouraged, since the caching of the concurrent processes can interfere with each other.)

-Open cut.kdenlive with kdenlive ( https://kdenlive.org/download/ ).
+Open cut.kdenlive with [kdenlive](https://kdenlive.org/download/).
 If it complains about missing files, click on `Seach Recursively` and open the `src/media/` folder.
 To concatenate all scenes, use `Project -> Render...` to export the final video.

 # Additional information